Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Xiangtan Dataset}

-The images of the Xiangtan dataset also come from the Gaofen-2 satellite, covering the Xiangtan city of China.
-The labels are with higher quality than the Hubei dataset, covering 9 classes: background, farmland, urban, rural areas, water, woodland, grassland, road and other.
-The entire Xiangtan City is divided into patches with a size of 4096$\times$4096 pixels,and we randomly select 85 of them for training and 21 for testing.
-Moreover, each image is cropped to a size of 256$\times$256 pixels, and the final number of samples used for each stage is shown in \cref{tab:dataset}.
+The images of the Xiangtan dataset also come from the Gaofen-2 satellite and cover the city of Xiangtan, China.
+The labels are of higher quality than the Hubei dataset, covering 9 classes: background, farmland, urban, rural areas, water, woodland, grassland, road, and others.
+The entire city of Xiangtan is divided into patches with a size of 4096$\times$4096 pixels.
+We randomly select 85 of the patches for training and 21 for testing.
+Moreover, each image is cropped to a size of 256$\times$256 pixels, and the final number of samples used for each stage is shown in Table \ref{tab:dataset}.